SSSxCCC/steel/tutorial/eng/5-scene-building.md

 ![image](../images/create-new-entity.png)

 The newly created entity has 3 components:
-* EntityInfo: defines the name of this entity;
+* Name: defines the name of this entity;
 * Transform: defines the position, size and scaling of this entity;
 * Renderer2D: Draw a 2D image, the default shape is a rectangle.